pantheon-systems/documentation/source/content/guides/wp-cli/06-wp-cli-pantheon-commands.md

 anchorid: wp-cli-pantheon-commands
 ---

-This section provides information on how to run Pantheon specific commands on WP-CLI.
+This section provides information on how to run Pantheon-specific commands on WP-CLI.

 ## Control cache with WP-CLI